sdc-china/IDA-doc/_posts/2018-08-05-pipeline-deploy-snapshot-from-pc-to-ps.md

    The public key is now located in /root/.ssh/id_rsa.pub.
 The private key (identification) is now located in  /root/.ssh/id_rsa.

-3. Copy the public key to the PC Server and PS Server.
+3. Add the public key to the PC Server and PS Server's authorized_keys.

    ```